RevolutionAnalytics/plyrmr/docs/tutorial.md

 Maserati Bora 15.0   8  301 335  0    5    8            1
 ```

 The purists will find that introducing one variable for each intermediate step quite unsightly.
-To avoid this `plyrmr` relies on package `magrittr`, which offers a UNIX-style pipe operator `%>%`.
+To avoid this `plyrmr` offers a UNIX-style pipe operator `%|%`.

 ```r